farjasju/MusicGenrePrediction/README.md

 **Support Vector Machine (SVM) with RBF (Gaussian) kernel**

-Using a grid search, we could find the best set of parameters C and gamma, and **reached a 70% accuracy** (68,6% without the LDA step).
+Using a grid search, we were able find the best set of parameters C and gamma, and **reached a 70% accuracy** (69.7% without the LDA step).
 Here is an example of the Grid Search for the original dataset.

-There is no graph for the GridSearch for the LDA-transformed dataset because the Grid Search for SVM only works with numerical values of gamma, and the best result was with gamma='scale', so all results found with the Grid Search were less than optimal.
+For the LDA, the best result we achieved (70%) was with gamma='0.001', which is equivalent to the 'scale' parameter, and C=1.
+The Grid Search also optimized the results for the original dataset, going from 66.3% to 69.7% when using gamma=0.1 and C=1.7.

 ![](img/svm_parameters_grid_search.png)